ferraridamiano/units_converter/README.md

 1€ = 1.2271$
 ```

-**Example 5**: complete custom conversion definition
+### Example 5: custom conversion

-*Most of the case you will need just a SimpleCustomConversion (see example 4).
-But if you need to define special relationship between units you need CustomConversion.
-This allow you to perform conversion like: `y=ax+b` and `y=a/x+b` (where y and x are the value of two units and a and b are two coefficient), for example the conversion between Celsius and Fahreneit use the first relation and the conversion between km/l and l/100km has to be done with the second relation.
-Both can't be done with `SimpleCustomConversion`.
-In the example below I will show you how to define a fuel consumption conversion class.*
+*In most cases, you will only need `SimpleCustomConversion` (see example 4). `SimpleCustomConversion` allow you to define conversions in the for of `y=ax`.
+But if you need to define special relationship between units you need `CustomConversion`.
+This allow you to perform conversion like: `y=ax+b` and `y=a/x+b` (where `y` and x are the value of two units and `a` and `b` are two coefficient), for example the conversion between Celsius and Fahreneit use the first relation and the conversion between km/l and l/100km has to be done with the second relation.
+Both can't be done with `SimpleCustomConversion`.*

+In the example below I will show you how to define a conversion tree of some imaginary  unit of measurement.
+Here I define the following relationship:
+* `KiloDash` = 1000 * `Dash`
+* `Dash+1` = `Dash` + 1
+  * `OneOver(OneDash+1)` = 1 / (`Dash+1`)

+As you can see all this relations can be structured like a conversion tree.
+Now you can take a look at the example below: it does in the code what we have just said.

 ```dart
 Node conversionTree = Node(